-Economic Factors and Next Year's Budget and Rates
+Economic Factors and Items Effecting Next Year's Budgets - General Fund

 Growth continues in Bourbonnais.
-During the Fiscal Year 2019, twenty-three permits were issued for new single-family homes and 107 permits for new or renovated commercial buildings.
+During Fiscal Year 2020, 23 permits were issued for new single-family homes with an estimated construction value of \$4,619,900.
+Additionally, overall Estimated Assessed Valuation (EAV) of the Village has increased from the prior year by \$12.7 million.
 This continues the positive growth pattern of the last ten years.